Katya Virshilas: Personal life

 Virshilas started dating Klaus Kongsdal in 2009 after the two met at the BBC bar.
 They announced their engagement in January 2011.
 The couple married on Saturday 7 July 2012 in a chateau in Loire Valley, France.

 The couple since then moved to Hong Kong and founded Ballroom Bees dance class for children below 6 years old, the dance courses are sold online and offline at YWCA.org and Kuddo.
-After Virshilas initially suffering a miscarriage in 2014, the couple had their first child, a boy, in May 2016.
+After Virshilas suffered a miscarriage in 2014, the couple had their first child, a boy, in May 2016.